ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 ```
 ## Frontend
 Frontend is built in React and integrated in the spring boot application.
 It is available in the frontend folder.
 The spring boot application is configured to build and package React with Spring Boot through maven.
 You do not need to do anything extra to build frontend separately, maven will take care of it via frontend-maven-plugin.
-* After building the application, instructions provided in [section] (#testing-and-building-the-project section), you can access frontend from browser at "localhost:5000".
+* After building the application, instructions provided in [section](#testing-and-building-the-project), you can access frontend from browser at "localhost:5000".
 * Both frontend and backed are using the same port i.e. 5000, the difference is in path, for backend "/api" is appended in the path whereas frontend does not have it.
 * Everything will work just fine if you start at the root, since React will handle routing.
 To make sure you are able to reload the React application in the browser, a filter in ReactRequestForwardFilter class intercepts the requests and conditionally forwards to the React app.

 ## Backend
 * The backend is implemented as a spring boot application in Java 17.
 It uses MongoDB as a local database with no enabled access control, it listens on port 27017 and is exposed at port 27071.
-Details available in [section] (#pull-&-run-mongodb-docker-container-in-the-local-machine)
+Details available in [section](#pull-&-run-mongodb-docker-container-in-the-local-machine)
 * The application exposes 3 REST APIs for storing and retrieving information regarding ontologies.
-* The application is containerised through docker, instructions to build and run the docker image for the project is provided in [section] (#dockerize-the-project section).
+* The application is containerised through docker, instructions to build and run the docker image for the project is provided in [section](#dockerize-the-project section).
-* Once the docker container for the backend application is running, the API can be accessed at 5000 port.
-E.g **http://localhost:5000/api/ontologies/efo**

 ### Backend APIs
 * Get Ontologies list: this is a GET method with path **/api/ontologies**